 - Enrollment in the courses listed above requires admission to the TEP (p.
-179). - 3.000 GPA required in pedagogy coursework. - TCED 4378 Pre-Service Internship I (p.
-400) must be taken in the long semester immediately preceding the final semester. - TCED 4978 Pre-Service Internship II (p.
-400)must be taken in the final semester.
+177). - 3.000 GPA required in pedagogy coursework. - TCED 4378 Pre-Service Internship I (p.
+409) must be taken in the long semester immediately preceding the final semester. - TCED 4978 Pre-Service Internship II (p.
+410)must be taken in the final semester.

 - Passing scores on the appropriate state assessments (Texas Examinations of Educator Standards [TExES] (p.
-137)) are required for recommendation for teacher certification. - 7-12 Social Studies TExES #232 - EC-12 Pedagogy and Professional Responsibilities TExES #160 - All courses outside the University Core must be "C-" or better.
+138)) are required for recommendation for teacher certification. - 7-12 Social Studies TExES #232 - EC-12 Pedagogy and Professional Responsibilities TExES #160 - All courses outside the University Core must be "C-" or better unless otherwise stated.